 Turkey Thicket Recreation Center Playground 1100 Michigan Ave NE Washington, DC 20017

-This playground has a variety of play structures including a big train going through a mountain, balance bridges, climbing walls and other climbing structures, swings, and more.
+This DC playground has a variety of play structures including a big train going through a mountain, balance bridges, climbing walls, and other climbing structures, swings, and more.
 There is also a spray park, swimming pool, and tennis courts.

 Northern Virginia Favorite Playgrounds

 Clemyjontri Park 6317 Georgetown Pike McLean, VA 22101